bizhishui/Notes/PhD/Questions.md

     - `OUI`.
 The code solve the dimensionless equations.
 - As for the *Clean droplet in shear flow* in JFM 2016, when $Ca=1E-3$ (namely the flow strength) and $\gamma=1$, why the computation time decrese as I increse $\lambda$?
 (I've set the maximum compuational time as 50)

+## Le 22 mars 2016 ##
+- What is the physical meaning of dipole, quadruple, sextuple and octuple?
+(Sec.
+2.2.7 Multipoles of Green’s functions) The Physical meaning in aeroacoustic can be found [here](./refQuestion/空气动力性噪声.pdf)